Homepage > Journal > The best programming languages for product managers

 • Solving problems (business, technical and organizational)

-We have to emphasize that it isn't the role of Product Managers to do the programming for developers but only to more profoundly understand the conditions of their work.
+We have to emphasize that it isn't the role of product managers to do the programming for developers; it's only to understand their work conditions more profoundly.
+They don't necessarily need coding skills.

 It's about understanding the programming language and, in particular, its: